CorentinWicht/RESTINGLAB/README.md

 Frontiers in Neuroscience, 12, 1-24.](https://doi.org/10.3389/fnins.2018.00097)

-**The choice of the EEGLAB toolboxes included in the pipeline where made according to:**
+**The choice of the EEGLAB toolboxes included in the pipeline were made according to:**
 1) ```BLINKER```: \
 <a id="1">[3]</a>
 Kleifges, K., Bidgely-Shamlo, N., Kerick, S.E. & Robbins, K.A.
 (2017).